 Based on your observations, make changes to the environment to ensure your child’s success, interest, and independence.
 For older children, work together and include them in the decision-making process.
 Give choices, but be sure that you are comfortable with all of the available options, so you support the child no matter what choice is made.

 Montessori students learn to take care of themselves and their classroom and to be helpful to others.
 They wash tables, organize shelves, prepare meals, and assist younger children.
 In addition to the satisfaction of mastering real-life skills, they come to see themselves as valued members of the community.

 Creating an environment that encourages your child help at home can bring similar rewards.
 Young children can peel vegetables, fold their clothes, match their socks, and care for pets.
 Tweens can sort the mail and take out the recycling.
 And adolescents can read to younger siblings, help with home repair, keep family computers up-to-date, and manage their own bank accounts.

 Nurture Inner Motivation

-By expressing encouragement and appreciation for your child’s efforts, you—like her teachers—help nurture an inner motivation that will serve her for life.
+By expressing encouragement and appreciation for your children’s efforts at home, you—like their teachers—will help nurture an inner motivation that will serve them for life.